Things I learned at Pre-Kindergarten

 Twenty minutes of driving for nothing.

 But my boys had found the Star Wars shoes.
-Sean had fallen in love with the Darth Vadar shoes.
+Tornado S had fallen in love with the Darth Vadar shoes.
 Designed like the helmet that lit up at the eyes and corner of the “mouthpiece.”
 They were on clearance.
 In certain sizes.

 Oh, Lord, please don’t let me have to break his heart.